According to some, LinkedIn was and is considered the next big thing.

 - LinkedIn users are 57% male and 43% female (source).

-- When it comes to countries, after the US (167 million), India has 64 million, China 49 million, Brazil 41 million, and Great Britain 28 million LinkedIn users (source).
+- Regarding countries, after the US (167 million), India has 64 million, China 49 million, Brazil 41 million, and Great Britain 28 million LinkedIn users (source).

-- 87 million Millennials use LinkedIn, out of which 11 million are in higher positions (decision-making).
+- 87 million Millennials use LinkedIn, of which 11 million are in higher positions (decision-making).

 - There are 90 million senior-level influencers and 63 million decision-maker users.

-- With regard to content marketing, LinkedIn is the number one channel for B2B marketers (source).
+- Concerning content marketing, LinkedIn is the number one channel for B2B marketers (source).

 - If you post professional content, you will get 15x more impressions than job postings (check out my article on real estate content marketing strategies here).

-- In 57% of the time, content is consumed on mobile and how-to & list posts perform best.
+- 57% of the time, content is consumed on mobile, and how-to & list posts perform best.

 - 50% of all social traffic to B2B websites and blogs comes from LinkedIn.

-- Content is shared on a weekly basis by only 3 million LinkedIn users.
+- Content is shared weekly by only 3 million LinkedIn users.

 - LinkedIn is part of the digital marketing mix of B2B marketers in 92% of the cases.
-97% of them use it for their content marketing (source), and 79% of them consider it an effective lead generation method (source).
+97% use it for their content marketing (source), and 79% consider it an effective lead generation method (source).

-- It is a better approach to upload videos separately on LinkedIn, because articles without video perform better (source).
+- It is better to upload videos separately on LinkedIn because articles without videos perform better (source).